How Long To Smoke A Brisket?

 Different Smokers

 How does the smoker itself affect how long to smoke brisket?
 Some smokers like pellet grills or electric smokers self-regulate the temperature, giving you a higher degree of control.
 Other types of smokers (like offsets or charcoal) may have more fluctuations which can possibly lead to a longer smoking time.
+Some of these smokers like the Weber Smokey Mountain even use water pans to help regulate the control and catch drippings.

 Different Smoking Temperature